opea-project/GenAIExamples/AudioQnA/docker/ui/svelte/README.md

 Here're some of the project's features:

 - Start a Talking Chat：Initiate voice chat, able to input voice content, and customize the conversation sound based on the uploaded file.
-- Upload File: Select local upload of voice file.
-Chat based on the uploaded sound.
 - Scroll to Bottom: The chat automatically slides to the bottom.

 <h2>🛠️ Get it Running:</h2>